Please turn with me to Ephesians 6, where Paul writes:

 I feel sure that you have prayed for God's inspiration on the preparation and delivery of the sermons and the sermonettes.
 I believe, from our experience here, that God has responded.
-I don't mean He has responded by making us as infallibly accurate as the original scriptures were, but I do mean that He has made us generally so, especially in terms of the themes of the messages.
+I do not mean He has responded by making us as infallibly accurate as the original scriptures were, but I do mean that He has made us generally so, especially in terms of the themes of the messages.

 Even Richard's offering message this morning fits the theme of my sermon ["The Only Sure Thing"].
 It was a wonderful entry, opening the doorway to what I want to say.
-In reflecting back upon the themes of the sermons and sermonettes during the feast, I want you to understand that I did not assign a single subject, nor did Richard, nor did Martin.
+In reflecting back upon the themes of the sermons and sermonettes during the Feast, I want you to understand that I did not assign a single subject, nor did Richard, nor did Martin.
 None of us did anything except what came to our own minds.
 Whether it was a man in Kansas City, or Portland, or Anaheim, or Hawkins, Texas, everybody was thinking on their own.
 The only thing I did ask was that they send me a brief summary of the theme so if there was a note of themes, then I could let them know and maybe something could be worked out.

-By evaluating the themes I think God has given us in this feast, I believe He has given us our marching orders.
+By evaluating the themes I think God has given us in this Feast, I believe He has given us our marching orders.
 They were accentuated by the sobering, prophetic messages that were received yesterday morning.
 One of those messages primarily was taken from the Old Testament, and one was taken primarily from the New Testament.
 But we received, I think, a very sobering preview, possibly, of what lies ahead of us, and also what Richard was alluding to in a portion of his sermonette this morning.

-I think that God has shown us that we need to get ready for a period of increasingly, deteriorating social and cultural conditions in our nations—that we must be prepared not merely to endure through them, but actually to GROW right through the difficulties.
+I think that God has shown us that we need to get ready for a period of increasingly, deteriorating social and cultural conditions in our nations—that we must be prepared not merely to endure through them, but actually to grow right through the difficulties.
 Notice that is says in verse 11, that the brethren are prophesied to actually manage to overcome in the face of the stiffest opposition, and the opportunity is presented to them to submit to the wrong kind of fear.

 Believe you me, Satan and his demons are far more able to create fear than any man is able to.
 He will use men, but the power motivating and inciting the conditions that produce the fear for you and me are being done at his behest.